Terry M. Henry

 - National coordinating counsel for a manufacturer of a medical device in the “Pain Pump” mass tort cases, which involve allegations related to off-label marketing of a mixed medical-pharmaceutical device.

-- National coordinating counsel for a manufacturer of prosthetic knee replacements in a series of cases alleging negligent design.
+- National coordinating counsel for a manufacturer of prosthetic knee replacements in more than one hundred cases alleging negligent design.

 - Regional coordinating counsel for a pharmaceutical manufacturer in the mass tort Hormone Replacement Therapy cases, consolidated in Pennsylvania’s First Judicial District.

-- Successfully defended a manufacturer of Allopurinol in cases related to claims of failure to warn where the plaintiffs alleged they developed Severe Cutaneous Adverse Reactions (SCAR) or Stevens–Johnson Syndrome (“SJS”); securing dismissal in all cases.
+- Successfully defended a manufacturer of Allopurinol in cases related to claims of failure to warn where the plaintiffs alleged that they developed Severe Cutaneous Adverse Reactions (“SCAR”) or Stevens–Johnson Syndrome (“SJS”); securing dismissal in all cases.

 - Successfully defended the manufacturer of a robotically assisted, minimally invasive surgical system in a case involving claims of design defect.

-- Counsel for a medical device manufacturer arising out of claims that a Class III device failed during a multi-study center, FDA approved clinical trial and allegedly caused the death of a patient.
+- Counsel for a medical device manufacturer arising out of claims that a left ventricle assist device (heart pump) failed during a multi-center, FDA-approved clinical trial and allegedly caused the death of a patient.

 COMMUNITY SERVICE & AFFILIATIONS

 Mr. Henry previously served as president of the Overbrook Farms Club, a district within the City of Philadelphia listed on the National Registry of Historic Places.
-He is currently president of the Overbrook Farms Civic Association, a 501(c)(3)community development corporation focused on preserving the historic nature of the neighborhood, encouraging family and community building activities, and maintaining the quality of life.
-Mr. Henry is president of the Overbrook Presbyterian Church Corporation and sits as a member of its Board of Trustees (Session).
+He also served as president of the Overbrook Farms Civic Association, a 501(c)(3) community development corporation focused on preserving the historic nature of the neighborhood, encouraging family and community building activities, and maintaining the quality of life.
+Mr. Henry is a recent past president of the Overbrook Presbyterian Church Corporation.